rhjensen79/robert-jensen.dk/content/posts/2020-docker-for-almost-everything/index.md

 If you want to try for yourself, then all docker, jenkinsfiles from this example, is in the post.
 The only thing missing, is the Jenkins server.
 The container i'm using, is [here](https://hub.docker.com/r/robertjensen/jenkins) but it's quite easy to install, and there is many other versions on docker hub, that could be worth to take a look at as well.

-If you have comments, then fell free to reach out on Twitter etc.
+If you have comments etc., then feel free to reach out :-).

 <span>Photo by <a href="https://unsplash.com/@t_lipke?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Thomas Lipke</a> on <a href="https://unsplash.com/s/photos/whale?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>